Equicord/Equibot/README.md

 1. Run `pnpm install` to install dependencies
 2. Run `pnpm start` to start the bot

-## Running as a service

-1. Copy `assets/examples/equibot.service` to your systemd service directory.
-Tweak the `WorkingDirectory` value to wherever you cloned the repo.
-2. Enable & Start the `equibot` systemd service via `systemctl [--user] enable --now equibot`

 ## HTTP Server

 The bot includes a HTTP server that is used for some modules (namely GitHub linking and the Equicord reporter).
 If you want to enable it, you also have to set up a reverse proxy to forward traffic to the bot.

-I suggest [Caddy](https://caddyserver.com/).
-You can find an example Caddyfile in `assets/examples/Caddyfile`.
-The Caddyfile and `config.ts` file should have matching domains and port.